 - Stitch the pleat in place.

-- Using the placement marks you made as a guide, pin the ear to the top edge of the face piece, right sides together (Church Flower sides together) and aligning the raw edges – so the point of the ear hangs down.
+- Using the placement marks you made as a guide, pin the ear to the top edge of the face piece, right sides together (cotton sides together) and aligning the raw edges – so the point of the ear hangs down.

 - Repeat steps to create the second ear.

-- Place one Church Flowers arm on one Chenille Dot arm, right sides together.
+- Place one cotton arm on one chenille arm, right sides together.
 Pin in place.

 - Stitch all the way around leaving the short straight end (the top of the arm) open for turning.

 - Repeat for the second arm.

 NOTE: Because we want a soft vintage look, we chose NOT to stuff Cuddly Cat’s arms.
 We wanted the arms to hang close and floppy, right next to his body.
 If you want the arms to have more body and stick out from his sides, then stuff them lightly with the polyester fill at this point.